FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Results and Discussion

 \subsection{Success Prediction Analysis}

-To evaluate the early termination procedure, we ask: \textbf{(Q6) How much efficiency is gained when the policy determines when to terminate?
-(Q7) Does success prediction, trained in simulation, transfer to the real world?}
+To evaluate success prediction, we ask: \textbf{(Q6) Does success prediction, trained in simulation, transfer to the real world?} \textbf{(Q7) Can success prediction be used to tune the force-threshold for tasks that require forceful insertion?}

-To answer Q6, we use \emph{Delay Time (s)} to capture efficiency (lower values are better).
-Delay time measures the time between when success occurred and when the episode was terminated.
-We compare the proposed method (Pred Term) to a standard termination method that stops the policy after a fixed duration, $T$ (Fixed Term).
-Each method has a parameter that can be tuned to produce a different success rate (fraction of episodes that are successful when terminated).
-However, this will introduce a trade-off with delay time: \begin{itemize} \item Fixed Term ($T$): Waiting too long is inefficient while terminating too early will harm success rates. \item Pred Term ($p_{term}$): A high threshold can cause extra delay while a low threshold can affect success rate. \end{itemize}

-Fig. \ref{fig:success-prediction-analysis} is a simulated analysis that shows the relationship between \emph{Delay Time} and \emph{Success Rate} for each method.
-Each line was generated by measuring the success rate and corresponding delay time across a fine discretization of each method's termination parameter.
-These were then sorted by success rate and plotted.\footnote{Similar to an ROC plot, but higher areas above the curve are better.} As a practitioner, one could choose a desired success rate and find the resulting delay.

-Across all tasks, we see that the \emph{Fixed Term} method leads to longer delays, especially at higher success rates (we plot a vertical line to show the $0.8$ success rate).
-The early termination action, $a^{ET}$, allows for dynamic episode lengths, leading to high success rates with smaller delay times.

-Finally to answer Q7, results in Table \ref{tab:sim-success-rates} show that early termination prediction transferred well to the real world.
-While the termination method tended to correctly identify successes for all models (high and often perfect recall), we see that precision was best when using force observations for the gear and peg tasks.
-This shows the benefit of force for sensing task completion: when the bottom of the socket has been reached, or the gear has been fully meshed.
+\textbf{Sim-to-Real Transfer (Q6):} To measure the effective of success prediction, we report additional metrics for each of the trials in Table \ref{tab:sim-success-rates}: \begin{itemize} \item Early Term.
+Precision: The fraction of early-terminated trials that were actually successful. \item Early Term.
+Recall: The fraction of successful trials which were terminated correctly with $a^{ET} > p_{term}$. \item Early Term.
+Delay (s): For successful episodes, how long after success occurred did the policy terminate. \end{itemize} Results show that success prediction transferred well to the real world.
+The termination method correctly identified successes (high precision and recall) and worked best when using force observations for all tasks.
+We also see that delay times are shortest when using force observations.
+This shows the benefit of force for sensing task completion: when the gear has been fully meshed or the nut threads successfully engaged.
+Using success prediction also leads to shorter delays than \emph{IndustReal} which uses a fixed duration.

+\textbf{Force Threshold Tuning (Q7):} To evaluate the utility of \emph{success prediction} for force threshold tuning, we introduced a new \emph{snap-fit} task (see Fig. \ref{fig:snapfit}).
+In simulation, the snap-fit buckle was implemented with torsion springs for each of the clips.
+The stiffness of the springs was randomized to vary the amount of force needed for insertion.
+We also ensured the robot's gains and force-threshold were randomized such that success was possible.
+In the real world, we used a snap-fit buckle that required $15N$ of force for insertion.
+We report real world results from running the automatic tuning procedure described in Sec. \ref{forge-term}.
+The initial force threshold was set to $7.5N$ and increased by $5N$ each policy execution until the policy predicted success.
+No initial state randomization or noise were added for these experiments.